sarnau/simple-monitor/README.md

 Simple Device Monitor
 ===

 A python based web app to monitor tcp/icmp status to servers, network gear, or any other device that is pingable in a clean simple interface.
+It also supports MQTT listening to monitor if MQTT device transmit regularly.

 Original design and concept by circa10a can be found [here](https://github.com/circa10a/Device-Monitor-Dashboard).